espenwaaga/doc/docs/explanation/workloads/README.md

 # Workloads

-NAIS offers several methods for running different types of workloads.
+At the core of NAIS, is the ability to run the code you write.

+Below is a list of the different kinds we support.

 ## NAIS application
-A [NAIS application](../reference/application-example.md) is a long-running service that is expected to be available at all times.
-Such as a web server, a REST API, or a message queue consumer.
+A [NAIS application](../reference/application-example.md) is a used for long-running processes such as a API.

 ## NAIS job
-A [NAIS job](../reference/job-example.md) is a short-lived process that is expected to complete within a certain time frame.
-Such as a batch job, a cron job, or a one-off task.
+A [NAIS job](../reference/job-example.md) is used for tasks meant to complete and then exit.
+This can either run as a one-off task or on a schedule.

 ## NAIS CDN
-[NAIS CDN](../reference/frontend-example.md) offers a way to serve static content and single-page applications (SPA) with low latency and high availability.
+[NAIS CDN](../reference/frontend-example.md) offers a way to serve static content and single-page applications (SPA).